Skip to content

 We believe that as these solutions increasingly roll out, the concept of a bank run will continue to evolve:

-A. Pre Internet / Mobile: bank run took weeks as people had to physically reach and enter the bank’s branches
+• Pre Internet / Mobile: bank run took weeks as people had to physically reach and enter the bank’s branches

-The capability to move cash at higher speeds will definitely push for updated regulations, a re-thinking of the acceptable leverage levels at financial institutions and the definition of potential circuit-breakers that enable/disable these features.
+The capability to move cash at higher speeds will definitely push for updated regulations, a rethinking of the acceptable leverage levels at financial institutions, and the definition of potential circuit breakers that enable/disable these features.